junaid1460/v8-perf/compiler.md

 	- Maps, Sets, WeakMaps, WeakSets used where it makes sense results in easier maintainable JavaScript as they offer specific functionality to iterate over and inspect their values
 - avoid engine specific workarounds aka _CrankshaftScript_, instead file a bug report if you discover a bottleneck

-### Considerations when Improving Performance

-Three groups of optimizations are algorithmic improvements, workarounds JavaScript limitations and workarounds for v8 related issues.

-As we have shown v8 related issues have decreased immensly and should be reported to the v8 team if found, however in some cases workarounds are needed.

-However before applying any optimizations first profile your app and understand the underlying problem, then apply changes and prove by measuring that they change things for the better.

-#### Profilers

-- different performance problems call for different approaches to profile and visualize the the cause
-- learn to use different profilers including _low level_ profilers like `perf`
-- you can start learning about different approaches via the [v8 inspection](#inspection.md) and [node.js perf tooling](node.js.md) documents

-#### Tweaking hot Code

-- before applying micro optimizations to your code reason about its abstract complexity
-- evaluate how your code would be used on average and in the worst case and make sure your algorithm handles both cases in a performant manner
-- prefer monomorphism in very hot code paths if possible, as polymorphic functions cannot be optimized to the extent that monomorphic ones can
-- measure that strategies like _caching_ and _memoization_ actually result in performance improvements before applying them as in some cases the cache lookup maybe more expensive than performing the computation
-- understand limitations and costs of v8, a garbage collected system, in order to choose appropriate data types to improve performance, i.e. prefer a `Uint8Array` over a `String` when it makes sense

 ## Resources

 - [V8: Behind the Scenes (November Edition) - 2016](http://benediktmeurer.de/2016/11/25/v8-behind-the-scenes-november-edition/)